JDN89/ChimpanC/README.md

 # ChimpanC
 A C implementation based on "Writing an Interpreter in Go" by Thorsten Ball.

-The goal is to also read "Writing a Compiler in Go", create a C version of the byteCode VM, compile Monkey's bytecode to WebAssembly (WASM), write a Snake game in Monkey, and possibly extend the language as needed.
-Finally, I want to run the WASM binary in the browser.

 ## TODO
 - Identifiers can appear as both a stand alone expression statement x; TOKEN_IDENTIFIER TOKEN_SEMICOLON. or inside LetStatement: let x = 4; Parsing of letstatment gets called via switch -> parsing of identifier passes via ParseExpressionStatement which I had to refactor and create a new method -> parse_identifier_expression.
 Inside the Letstament struct we wrap the Identifier field. inside ExpressionStatement, the identifier is wrapped inside an Expr STruct!!!
 I partily refactored the code but the tests and printer will be broken now.
 - start renaming methods and struct names.
 Use Pascal_Case and snake_case.
 I find this easier to read